LlamaSeg: Image Segmentation via Autoregressive Mask Generation: Abstract

 \section{Abstract}

 We present \textbf{LlamaSeg}, a visual autoregressive framework that unifies multiple image segmentation tasks via natural language instructions.
-We reformulate image segmentation as a visual generation problem, representing masks as ``visual tokens'' and employing a LLaMA-style Transformer to predict them directly from image inputs.
-By adhering to the next-token prediction paradigm, our approach naturally integrates segmentation tasks into autoregressive architectures.
-To support large-scale training, we introduce a data annotation pipeline and construct the \textbf{SA-OVRS} dataset, which contains \textbf{2M} segmentation masks annotated with over \textbf{5,800} open-vocabulary labels or diverse textual descriptions, covering a wide spectrum of real-world scenarios.
+By reformulating segmentation as visual generation, LlamaSeg encodes masks as visual tokens and uses a LLaMA-style Transformer for direct next-token prediction, naturally fitting segmentation into autoregressive architectures.
+To support large-scale training, we introduce a data annotation pipeline and construct the \textbf{SA-OVRS} dataset, which contains \textbf{2M} segmentation masks annotated with over \textbf{5,800} open vocabulary labels or diverse textual descriptions, spanning diverse real-world scenarios.
 This enables our model to localize objects in images based on text prompts and to generate fine-grained masks.
-To more accurately evaluate the quality of masks produced by visual generative models, we further propose a composite metric that combines \emph{Intersection over Union (IoU)} with \emph{Average Hausdorff Distance (AHD)}, offering a more precise assessment of contour fidelity.
-Experimental results demonstrate that our method surpasses existing generative models across multiple datasets and yields more detailed segmentation masks.
+We further introduce the composite metric average Hausdorff Distance ($d_{\mathrm{AHD}}$) to evaluate mask contour fidelity for generative models better.
+Experiments show that LlamaSeg consistently outperforms existing generative approaches on multiple segmentation benchmarks and delivers finer, more accurate segmentation masks.
+Code and dataset are available at \href{https://github.com/GML-FMGroup/llamaseg}{https://github.com/GML-FMGroup/llamaseg}.